jackliston1998/typetutor/user_manual/user_manual.md

 ![](https://i.imgur.com/QIFfFgt.png)

 __Circle colour key:__
-- Green circles represent what the program is confident is a circle
+- Green circles represent what the program is confident is a finger
 - Red circles are potential fingers that have not been chosen to be fingers
 - Blue circles represent potential fingers that have been chosen to be fingers